BioMedIA/IRTK/wrapping/cython/doc/source/index.rst

       :height: 200pt

-Below is a more complex example where we read several scans, registered them all to the first one and compute an average volume:
+Below is a more complex example where we read several scans, register them all to the first one and compute an average volume:

 .. code-block:: python